paritytech/parity-bridge/README.md

 to look up the message and signatures and execute `HomeBridge.withdraw(vs, rs, ss, message)` and complete the withdraw.

-`HomeBridge.withdraw(vs, rs, ss, message)` recovers the addresses for the signatures, checks that enough authorities in its authority list have signed and finally transfers `value` ether ([minus the relay gas costs](#recipient-pays-relay-cost-to-relaying-authority)) to `recipient`.
+`HomeBridge.withdraw(vs, rs, ss, message)` recovers the addresses from the signatures, checks that enough authorities in its authority list have signed and finally transfers `value` ether ([minus the relay gas costs](#recipient-pays-relay-cost-to-relaying-authority)) to `recipient`.